tfarras/nodejs-deploy/README.md

       ssh-private-key: ${{ secrets.SSH_KEY }} # provide private key which we added before
 ```

-According to documentation, this actions will not update the `.known-hosts` file for us, so let's declare another step which will update this file using `ssh-keyscan`.
+According to documentation, these actions will not update the `.known-hosts` file for us, so let's declare another step which will update this file using `ssh-keyscan`.

 ```yaml
 - name: Adding Known Hosts